Message from the Director

 How can faculty create an environment of inclusion and better support our students and postdocs in their classroom and labs and in our institution?

-On August 14, 2020, Terrance Mayes, Associate Vice Chancellor for Diversity and Inclusion and Chief Diversity Officer for UC Irvine Health and former Associate Dean for Graduate Education and Diversity at Stanford School of Medicine's Office of Graduate Education, reflects on his experience at Stanford and imparts best practices to move faculty forward from dialogue to action.
+On August 14, 2020, Terrance Mayes, Associate Dean for Equity and Strategic Initiatives and the Executive Director of the Commission on Justice and Equity at Stanford Medicine and former Associate Vice Chancellor for Diversity and Inclusion and Chief Diversity Officer for UC Irvine Health, reflects on his experience at Stanford and imparts best practices to move faculty forward from dialogue to action.

 "Promoting diversity and advancing racial equity in the biomedical sciences" by Kenneth Gibbs